Hongcheng-Gao/HAVEN/README.md

 To address the concern above, we proposed a benchmark for **HAllucination in Video UndErstaNding (HAVEN)**.
 HAVEN is meticulously designed to quantitatively evaluate the hallucination in video understanding for LMMs, which is constructed based on the following dimensions:

-(i) Three causes of hallucinations: conflict with prior knowledge, in-context conflict, and inherent capability deficiencies of LMMs.
+- Three **causes** of hallucinations: conflict with prior knowledge, in-context conflict, and inherent capability deficiencies of LMMs.
-(ii) Three types of hallucination aspects in a video: object, scene, and event.
+- Three types of hallucination **aspects** in a video: object, scene, and event.
-(iii) Three formats of questions: binary-choice, multiple-choice, and short-answer.
+- Three **formats** of questions: binary-choice, multiple-choice, and short-answer.

 ### 📈Data